UvinduW/RCAutopilot/README.md

 - Copy this file to the `save` folder within the `PC` folder so the main script to drive the car can access it

-### To playback collected images with the trained CNN model
+### Playing back collected images with the trained CNN model
 If you want to playback the images you collected in the training process to see what the trained Convoluted Neural Network would predict, do the following:
 - Go to the `Training Scripts` folder
 - Open and run the `run_dataset_edit.py` file